Old Beaupre Castle: History

-After the 16th century alterations little work was carried out on Beaupre, and after the English Civil War the Basset family fortunes went into decline.
+After the 16th-century alterations little work was carried out on Beaupre, and after the English Civil War the Basset family fortunes went into decline.
 At the beginning of the 18th century, the Basset inheritance eventually passed to the Jones family.
 The Jones family decided not to settle in Beaupre Castle and chose to use the smaller and more convenient mansion of New Beaupre.
-Beaupre was sold in 1709, and by that time it was in a state of disrepair with only part of it still habitable.
+Beaupre was sold in 1709, and by that time it was in a state of disrepair, with only part of it still habitable.
 Nevertheless, there is some evidence that it continued to be at least partly occupied as various fireplaces and windows were blocked up, presumably to reduce the taxes payable.
 The southeastern block continues to be occupied up to the present time as a farmhouse and has a separate listing on the historic buildings register.
-The Courtyard of the Medieval castle was used in 2009 to film a battle for the Movie 'Ironclad'.
+The courtyard of the medieval castle was used in 2009 to film a battle for the Movie 'Ironclad'.

 The site

-This mansion dates from the sixteenth or seventeenth century but is built on remnants of a building dating from about 1300.
+This mansion dates from the sixteenth or seventeenth century but is built on remnants of a building dating from c.
+1300.
 It occupies a site about 100 m long and 25 to 56 m wide, orientated in a north/south direction.
 The building is arranged around three courts, the fine gatehouse being on the south side connecting the outer to the middle court.
 The oldest part of the building is the south block where the original gatehouse can be seen to the left of the later one; this older entrance has a Tudor window inserted into the blocked arch.

 Beaupre Castle has few outwardly looking windows and appears like a series of fortified barns.
 The main entrance is via the gatehouse reached via a low walled outer courtyard.
 The gatehouse is a three storey structure surrounded by a curtain wall.
 The inner porch stands out from the rest of the courtyard with smooth ashlar stonework in comparison to the rough local stonework surrounding it.
 The porch, designed by Richard Twrch, consists of varying architectural styles including a Tudor arch, strapwork decoration and three tiers of flanked columns.
 The columns rise in ascending order from Doric to Ionic to Corinthian and the second tier bears the Basset family heraldic set on panels.
 Through the entrance porch is the fourteenth century great hall, now without a roof.
 The windows were probably enlarged in the sixteenth century but the fine, heraldic fireplace dates back to the fourteenth century.